sirius-ms/sirius/README.md

 - for Mac (64bit): [pkg](https://bio.informatik.uni-jena.de/repository/dist-release-local/de/unijena/bioinf/ms/sirius/4.5.1/sirius-4.5.1-osx64-headless.pkg) / [zip](https://bio.informatik.uni-jena.de/repository/dist-release-local/de/unijena/bioinf/ms/sirius/4.5.1/sirius-4.5.1-osx64-headless.zip)

 ### Installation
-On Windows and MacOS, the installer version of SIRIUS (msi/pkg) should be preferred but might require admin permissions.
+For  Windows and MacOS, the installer version of SIRIUS (msi/pkg) should be preferred but might require administrator permissions.
-Since we do not pay Microsoft/Apple for certification, you might have to confirm that you want to trust software from an unknown source on Windows/MacOS.
+Since we do not pay Microsoft/Apple for certification, you might have to confirm that you want to trust "software from an unknown source" on Windows/MacOS.
-On MacOS the option to confirm the execution of the installer (pkg) might be hidden under 'System Settings' -> 'Security & Privacy'.
+On MacOS, the option to confirm the execution of the installer (pkg) may be hidden under 'System Settings' -> 'Security & Privacy'.

 ### Sources on GitHub
 - [SIRIUS frontend](https://github.com/boecker-lab/sirius)